PLUS Markets Group

-PLUS Markets Group was a UK electronic stock exchange based in London for small cap companies that was acquired by ICAP in 2012 and rebranded as Icap Securities and Derivatives Exchange (ISDX).
+PLUS Markets Group was a UK electronic stock exchange based in London for small cap companies.
 It was a market operator under MiFID Markets in Financial Instruments Directive, and was both a regulated market and a multilateral trading facility.

 PLUS Market Group was the holding company for PLUS Stock Exchange (PLUS-SX), PLUS Derivatives (PLUS-DX) and Plus Technology (PLUS-TX).
 It provided cash trading, listing, derivatives and technology services.
 After the group got into financial trouble in 2012 it looked for ways to sell the business.
 The exchange, containing all the listed companies and the exchange license, was sold to ICAP and the technology division was sold to GMEX Group (formerly Forum Trading Solutions).

-ICAP (after renaming itself as NEX Group in 2016) was bought out by CME Group in 2018.
+PLUS Markets was acquired by ICAP in 2012 and rebranded as ICAP Securities and Derivatives Exchange (ISDX).

 History

 PLUS Markets grew out of a growth-company stock market named OFEX, which effectively collapsed in September 2004 after a failed fundraising.
 PLUS was launched in 2005 as a competitor to the London Stock Exchange's Alternative Investment Market using a new electronic trading exchange software.
 The PLUS Service, as it was known, was launched on the 30 November 2005, and enabled brokers to trade any stock on the LSE's official list.

 The OFEX name was discontinued in late 2006, once regulatory changes had been made.
 The group gained the gold standard recognised investment exchange (RIE) licence in July 2007 but struggled to make much headway against the dominant LSE.
 In particular, it found itself unable to trade AIM-listed stocks and eventually commenced legal action against the LSE.
 The LSE settled, but the arrival of the credit crisis in 2008 prevented successful trading.
 The group also struggled to maintain allegiance to its original constituency of small-company listings.
 Although it did host some well-known names, including Arsenal Football Club it failed to break even and the group eventually got into financial difficulty in 2012.